 The Mission Church complex is significant on a national, state, regional, and local level.
-The complex that dates from 1876-1903 remains completely intact, although three of the buildings have been vacated and are threatened with demolition.
-The complex is significant for its scale as the grandest example of a parish complex built in Boston, for the architectural distinction of the individual buildings, and for the status of the Our Lady of Perpetual Help basilica as one of only fifty-three minor basilicas in the United States, and the oldest of three in Massachusetts.
+The complex that dates from 1876-1903 remains completely intact, although the Convent, the Mission School, St. Alphonsus Hall, and the boiler house have been vacated and the Convent, St. Alphonsus Hall, and the boiler house are currently threatened with demolition.
+The complex is significant for its scale as the grandest example of a parish complex built in Boston, for the architectural distinction of the individual buildings, and for the status of the Our Lady of Perpetual Help basilica as one of only fifty-four minor basilicas in the United States, and the oldest of three in Massachusetts.
 The complex also achieves social significance for its contributions to the Mission Hill neighborhood since 1869, for its impact on residents of Boston, and for the international reputation of the Our Lady of Perpetual Help shrine, attributed with the restoration of health to thousands of people.

 Therefore, the staff of the Boston Landmarks Commission recommends that the Mission Church complex, as described in Section 6.1A, be designated a Landmark under Chapter 772 of the Acts of 1975, as amended.
-The boundaries shall correspond to ward 10, parcel 12 as depicted on the City of Boston Assessor's map.
+The boundaries shall correspond to ward 10, parcel 12 as depicted on the City of Boston Assessor's map as of July 2004.